Asteski/WinMac/README.md

 - **Unified Computing Experience:** WinMac provides a cohesive blend of Windows and macOS elements, ensuring a smooth and efficient workflow for all users.
 - **Enhanced Productivity:** Take advantage of the versatility and compatibility of WinMac to maximize productivity across various tasks and applications.
-- **Privacy and Security:** Rest assured knowing that your data is protected by the advanced security features as part of Windows 11 Security services.
+- **Privacy and Security:** Rest assured knowing that your data is protected by the advanced security features as part of Windows 11 Defender Security services.

 ## Experience WinMac Today!